Best 50 Bangkok Photography Spots for day and night photography

-Bangkok is one of my favourite city to visit and stop-by whenever I fly from Australia to Europe, or vice versa.
+Bangkok is one of my favourite cities to visit and stop by whenever I fly from Australia to Europe, or vice versa.

 Photography in Bangkok is so inspiring, from the markets to the streets, from the river life to the amazing sunsets on the rooftops.

 During the last 15 years, I have explored this city far and wide and in this guide you will discover my best spots for photography in Bangkok.